So you want to pay off debt? Not sure how you’ll find the money to make extra payments?

 It was actually excellent value but we moved to a different apartment with a coin laundry so we couldn’t resist getting the same service for $4, albeit with a lot more manual input from us.

 No, I didn’t work a four day week #goals, but I don’t react well to total deprivation so I brought my lunch from home four days each week and got a fancy lunch on Fridays.

 There were a brief few months when I had an old beater in Sydney that cost four times its purchase price in repairs within the first few months, but I got rid of that quick smart.

-I now have a car (a 16-year-old Toyota Corolla that will be driven until it dies) but I still live quite happily without daily takeaway coffees, a laundry service, smoking (ugh!) and frequent drinking.
+I now have a car (an 18-year-old Toyota Corolla that will be driven until it dies) but I still live quite happily without daily takeaway coffees, a laundry service, smoking (ugh!) and frequent drinking.